bummzulu/zigbee2mqtt.io/docs/devices/CM10ZW.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes
+The device supports reading the status of dry contacts

 <!-- Notes END: Do not edit below this line -->